Kathryn Troutman: Career

-In 1995, as the U.S. government began phasing out Standard Form 171, Troutman wrote the Federal Resume Guidebook, the first-ever book on how to write a federal resume.
+In 1995, as the US government began phasing out Standard Form 171, Troutman wrote the Federal Resume Guidebook, the first-ever book on how to write a federal resume.
 The Federal Resume Guidebook is now in its 8th Edition.
+This latest edition was recognized as a Distinguished Favorite in the Career category of the 2026 Independent Press Awards and took Silver for Reference in the 2026 IBPA Book Awards.
+The 8th Edition was published at a crucial time (September 2025) when the US Office of Personnel Management (OPM) had changed the long-used lengthy format of the federal resume to just two-pages.

-Other Troutman federal career publications include Transitioning Your Federal Resume to Private Industry; The Stars Are Lined Up for Military Spouses, 3rd Edition (the 2nd Edition was the winner of Best Military Nonfiction in the Independent Press Awards 2020); The Student’s Federal Career Guide, 4th Edition (the 3rd Edition won the 2013 Foreword Indie Gold Award in Career); the Military to Federal Career Guide, 2nd Edition; and the Jobseeker’s Guide, 9th Edition.
+Other Troutman federal career publications include Transitioning Your Federal Resume to Private Industry (this new title took Best Reference Book in the 2026 Independent Press Awards); The Stars Are Lined Up for Military Spouses, 3rd Edition (the 3rd Edition was the winner of Best/Gold in Career in the Next Generation Indie Book Awards, The Student’s Federal Career Guide, 4th Edition (the 3rd Edition won the 2013 Foreword Indie Gold Award in Career); the Military to Federal Career Guide, 2nd Edition; and the Jobseeker’s Guide, 10th Edition.

 Troutman has appeared online, in print, radio, and television to answer questions about federal careers, resume writing, and job search techniques.
 She has appeared repeatedly on The Washington Posts Federal Diary Live On-Line and the Federal News Network.
 On August 26, 2020, Troutman was the guest for a "Life After COVID" segment on Mike Causey's "Your Turn" program on Federal News Network to discuss strategies for applying for federal job openings that continued to appear on the USAJobs.gov website despite, and in some cases, because of the coronavirus crisis.
-On April 4, 2025, Troutman was quoted by the Baltimore Sun newspaper in an article titled "Federal Layoffs, Crowded Labor Market 'Deflating' for Maryland Job Seekers."
+On April 4, 2025, Troutman was quoted by The Baltimore Sun newspaper in an article titled "Federal Layoffs, Crowded Labor Market 'Deflating' for Maryland Job Seekers."
 The Baltimore Banner interviewed Troutman in October 2025 for an article titled "AI is invading the job search.
 Here’s how federal workers can outsmart it."
 Troutman advised jobseekers to use their preferred AI system to generate 10 core capabilities from a job announcement to focus on in their federal resume.
 She warned against having AI rewrite the long-form federal resume into a short version, saying "that’s likely to be caught by an AI detection system and lead to rejection."
+On December 26, 2025, Troutman appeared on the Resilience Round Up Podcast in an episode titled "The Stars Are Lined Up for Military Spouses."
+She discussed how military spouses can launch a federal career through the Priority Placement Program, which gives preference to these candidates when they apply for Department of Defense civilian positions.
+The show is produced by the US Army Directorate of Prevention, Resilience and Readiness.